saitaiky/notebook/docs/docs/other/self-help/reaction.md

 ## Why do people question your thought?

-People question others when
-- your thinking is not deep enough
+People question others when your thinking is not deep enough or lack of confidence
-- you lack confidence

 ### Shallow thinking